92green/enty/packages/enty-docs/src/content/api/react-enty/request-hoc.md

 immediately on component mount, and everytime one of those props changes.
 This is useful for fetching data in a component that changes often.

-If `config.auto` is not declared nothing will happen until the `onRequest` callback is fired.
+If `config.auto` is not declared nothing will happen until the `request` callback is fired.
 This is useful for mutations triggered by user interaction like save, update or delete.

 ```js